jhkfuse/RockPaperScissors/README.md

 # RockPaperScissors
-This repository contains the code for a simple game of Rock, Paper, Scissors.
-The game is written in Python.
-The game is a classic two-player game where each player chooses one of three objects: rock, paper, or scissors.
-The objects are played against each other in a rock-paper-scissors fashion.
+This repository contains the code for a simple Rock, Paper, Scissors game written in Python.

+# How to Play
+To play the game, simply run the rock-paper-scissors.py file.
+You will be prompted to choose your hand (rock, paper, or scissors).
+The computer will then choose its hand randomly.
+The winner of the round is determined by the following rules:

+  Rock beats Scissors.
+  Paper beats Rock.
+  Scissors beats Paper.

+# Requirements
+keyboard==0.13.5

+## License

+This project is licensed under the MIT License.